Emperor Ming of Han: From Dukedom of Donghai to crown prince

-In AD 39, Emperor Guangwu created all of his sons, other than Crown Prince Jiang, dukes, and Prince Yang was made the Duke of Donghai.
+In AD 39, Emperor Guangwu crowned all of his sons, other than Crown Prince Jiang, dukes, and Prince Yang was made the Duke of Donghai.
 He quickly became known for his intelligence even in his young age, and he often made quick judgments of situations that turned out to be correct.
 Emperor Guangwu became very impressed with him.

 At the age of 41, Empress Guo had lost the emperor's favor, and her constant complaints angered Emperor Guangwu.
 In AD 41, he deposed her and made Duke Yang's mother Consort Yin empress instead.
 All of the imperial dukes were promoted to princes to accommodate Emperor Guangwu's new title for Empress Guo—Princess Dowager of Zhongshan (after appointing her son Liu Fu (劉輔) the Prince of Zhongshan); Duke Yang was made the Prince of Donghai.

 After Empress Guo was deposed, her son, Crown Prince Jiang, became concerned about remaining crown prince, and repeatedly made requests to be replaced.
 Emperor Guangwu was initially hesitant to depose of both the mother and son, but in 43, he resolved the situation by switching Princes Jiang's and Yang's positions.
 He made Prince Jiang the Prince of Donghai, and made Prince Yang crown prince.
 At this time, he also changed Prince Yang's name to Zhuang, perhaps because Yang (which means "sun") is such a commonly used character that the law of naming taboo would cause the people too a lot of trouble.
 The new name was not without its own problems, and many members of the Zhuang clan were forced to change their names.

-In 51, the woman who would eventually become his empress – Consort Ma, the youngest daughter of famed general Ma Yuan – would become a consort of his.
+In 51, the woman who would eventually become his empress—Consort Ma, the youngest daughter of famed general Ma Yuan—would become a consort of his.
 At the time she was 12, and he was 23.
 She would become a favorite of his, but never bore him a son.
 Her niece (the daughter of her older sister), Consort Jia, also a consort of Crown Prince Zhuang, did give birth to a child—Liu Da (劉炟).
 So consort Ma adopted Consort Jia's son as her own.

 As crown prince, Zhuang was often requested by Emperor Guangwu to render opinions in important matters.
 In AD 51, he was involved in making a correct major decision in Han's relationship with Xiongnu.
-By that point, Xiongnu had a civil war and divided themselves into two side—with North Xiongnu ruled by Chanyu Punu (蒲奴) and South Xiongnu ruled by Chanyu Bi (比).
-Han had become allied with South Xiongnu, and in response, Chanyu Punu, also wanting peace with Han, requested a heqin marriage.
-Prince Zhuang suggested that Emperor Guangwu refuse the proposal, reasoning that North Xiongnu had only made the proposal to alienate South Xiongnu from Han.
+By that point, the Xiongnu had a civil war and divided themselves into two sides, with the Northern Xiongnu ruled by Punu Chanyu (蒲奴) and the Southern Xiongnu ruled by Bi Chanyu (比).
+Han had become allied with the Southern Xiongnu, and in response, Punu Chanyu, also wanting peace with Han, requested a heqin marriage.
+Prince Zhuang suggested that Emperor Guangwu refuse the proposal, reasoning that Northern Xiongnu had only made the proposal to alienate Southern Xiongnu from Han.
 Emperor Guangwu agreed.

 In 57, Emperor Guangwu died, and Crown Prince Zhuang succeeded to the throne as Emperor Ming.